HaykZrk/LabyTrap/README.md

 Versioning in my git repository goes like this :

 - In the branch : Master
+        -> Final version

 - In the branch : files